sukebenet/dreampower/README.md

 # Donate

 If you followed our story you will know that we have decided not to continue selling DeepNude because we could no longer guarantee enough safety.
-The original DeepNude app was intended to bu fun and safe: we knew our customers, images were associated with them and watermarks covered the photos.
+The original DeepNude app was intended to be fun and safe: we knew our customers, images were associated with them and watermarks covered the photos.
 But after 12 hours of launch, due to viral articles and clickbaits, the software had been hacked and modified.
 With multiple illecit DeepNude version in the web, anonymous and unknown users, virus and malware, the assumption of security dissolved soon.
 There are no valid security systems, when hackers from all over the world attack you.

 We could have made a lot of money, but we preferred to limit the misuse as much as possible.
 If you have enjoyed our work or you would like our research not to stop there, make us a donation.
+We really appreciate it.

 ![bitcoin donate](readmeimgs/bitcoin.png?raw=true "bitcoin donate")